Cancer Screening and Detection Innovation: What It Could Mean for Patients

 - Spiral computed tomography (CT) scan for those who are at a high risk of developing lung cancer

 - Prostate-specific antigen (PSA) test for prostate cancer

 Scientific and technological breakthroughs are proving promising in terms of the ability to detect more types of cancer in new ways.
-In addition to the traditional screening tests listed above, new types of tests are emerging.
-One new and emerging screening test uses a person’s blood sample to identify many different kinds of cancer.
-This new way to screen for many different types of cancer all at once could help detect cancer at earlier stages.
+In addition to the traditional screening tests mentioned, new types of tests are emerging.
+One new and emerging screening test uses a person’s blood sample to identify more than 50 cancers — including some rare cancers.
+This new way to screen for many different types of cancer all at once, called multi-cancer early detection tests, could help detect cancer at earlier stages.

 How Will People Access New, Innovative Screening Methods?

-The creation of new cancer screening methods is the first step.
+The creation of new cancer screening methods is the first step toward saving more lives by detecting cancer early.
 People must be able to access, afford, and benefit from them.
 These methods are so new that there must be policy solutions to ensure that they are available to all people.
-An example related to the blood sample test described above, the Multi-Cancer Early Detection Screening Coverage Act, was recently introduced in the U.S. Congress.
-CSC is supportive of this bill, and other bills, which would modernize Medicare (the government health insurance program for people who are 65 or older and certain younger people with disabilities) to allow for coverage of new screening tests once they are approved by the FDA.
+One example is the Medicare Multi-Cancer Early Detection Screening Coverage Act (H.R.
+1946/S. 1873), which was recently introduced in the U.S. Congress.
+CSC supports this bipartisan bill, which would modernize Medicare (the government health insurance program for people who are 65 or older and certain younger people with disabilities) to allow for coverage of blood-based multi-cancer early detection tests and future screening test technologies once they are approved by the Food & Drug Administration (FDA).
 This would create a new coverage pathway in Medicare, giving beneficiaries access to new, breakthrough screening technologies that detect cancer at earlier stages.

 American Cancer Society.
 (2020).
 Cancer facts and figures 2020.
 Atlanta: Author.